shimaore/huge-play/middleware/reference_in_pouchdb.coffee.md

 - destination (used by exultant-songs)
 - account (set by huge-play, not sure it's actually used)

-        for own k,v of data when k[0] isnt '_' and k isnt 'tags' and k isnt 'calls' and v? and typeof v isnt 'function' doc[k] = v
+        for own k,v of reference_data when k[0] isnt '_' and k isnt 'tags' and k isnt 'calls' and v? and typeof v isnt 'function' doc[k] = v

         db